Back

 Training at home but under supervision

-Our clients — Tyler and Ben — are fitness savvy guys.
-In November 2020 they requested us to make a fitness mobile app, which would connect coaches with their clients.
-It was supposed to work this way: in the app clients can find a new coach or train with coaches who earlier worked with them in the gym.
+Our clients — Tyler and Ben — are fitness-savvy guys.
+In November 2020, they requested that we make a fitness mobile app that would connect coaches with their clients.
+It was supposed to work this way in the app: clients can find a new coach or train with coaches who earlier worked with them in the gym.

 Meeting everyone’s needs: web app for coaches, mobile for clients

 We developed FitnessApp from scratch.
-Our clients already had a website but they were not satisfied with it.
-It was hard to organize the process of training and connect coaches with clients through the website, but an app is a totally different matter.
+Our clients already had a website, but they were not satisfied with it.
+It was hard to organize the process of training and connecting coaches with clients through the website, but an app is a totally different matter.

 To stay within the budget, we decided to split the project into two parts.
-The first part was a web version of the platform for coaches and the second one — mobile version for clients.
-In other words: the functionality is different for each role, so we couldn’t do one version for both sides.
+The first part was a web version of the platform for coaches, and the second one — a mobile version for clients.
+In other words, the functionality differs for each role since we couldn’t do one version for both sides.
 That was the best use of resources.

 1200 hours for everything?
 Well, maybe at least 2000?

-In the beginning we estimated the project with all features that should be included in the MVP: turned out to be 1200 hours.
-The number seemed real and the clients were fine with the timeframes.
+In the beginning, we estimated the project to have all the features that should be included in the MVP — it turned out to be 1,200 hours.
+The number seemed real, and the clients were fine with the timeframes.
 We signed the documents and started off.

 That’s why we scoped out some features in the scope and agreed to do them as separate tasks.
-The client accepted our arguments: after the design was finished, the situation became more clear.
-Besides, the design adds extra features here and there, that’s why deadlines increase unavoidably.
+The client accepted our arguments after the design was finished, the situation became \clearer.
+Besides, the design adds extra features here and there, which is why deadlines increase unavoidably.

 We continued to work with realistic timeframes and clear deadlines.
 And improved the estimation process for the future.
-Now we have 2 rules:
+Now, we have two rules:

 1. Once the design is ready — we estimate the time and budget.

-2. Team lead and CTO are involved in the estimation and the process is 8 times longer but it’s hundred to one done accurately.
+2. The team lead and CTO are involved in the estimation, and the process is eight times longer, but it’s one hundred to one done accurately.

 What’s in the scope?